gertingold/tools4scicomp/manuscript/testing.rst

 is given in the second part of the output.
 Clearly, the elements of line 5 in Pascal's triangle yielded by our function does not coincide with our expectation.

-It occasionally happens that a test is known to fail in the present of development.
+It occasionally happens that a test is known to fail in the present state of development.
 One still may want to keep the test in the test suite, but it should not be flagged as failure.
 In such a case, the test can be decorated with ``pytest.mark.xfail``.
 Even though decorators can be used without knowing